ophews/lightsout/README.md

-# lightsout
+## Lights Out Update Log
-Update log of Lights Out.
+Welcome to the official Github page of lights out :shipit: